ktorio/ktor-documentation/topics/server-requests.md

 ### Cookies {id="cookies"}

-To access the cookies sent with the request, use the [`ApplicationRequest.cookies`](https://api.ktor.io/ktor-server-core/io.ktor.server.request/-application-request/cookies.html) property.
+To access cookies sent with the request, use the [`ApplicationRequest.cookies`](https://api.ktor.io/ktor-server-core/io.ktor.server.request/-application-request/cookies.html) property.

 > For more information on handling sessions using cookies, see the [Sessions](server-sessions.md) section.